vuejs/vue/README.md

 - Auto dependency extraction for computed properties.
 - Auto event delegation on repeated items.
 - Flexible API.
-- [Component](https://github.com/component/component) based, can be used as a CommonJS module or as a standalone library.
+- [Component](https://github.com/component/component) based, but can also be used with [Browserify](https://github.com/substack/node-browserify), as a CommonJS/AMD module or as a standalone library.

 ### Browser Support